smaht-dac/pipelines-docs/docs/pipelines/alignment_paired_end_illumina.md

 ## Implementation with Sentieon

-Sentieon implementation replicates the original BWA code.
-At present, the pipeline is using Sentieon version 202308.01, corresponding to BWA version 0.7.17.
+Sentieon implementation replicates the original [BWA](https://github.com/lh3/bwa) code.
+The pipeline is using Sentieon version 202308.01, corresponding to BWA version 0.7.17.

 *Note: In the original BWA code there is a programming error affecting alignment score calculations.
 Specifically, when secondary alignments are present, the score calculation includes unrelated information, potentially influencing the Mapping Quality (MAPQ) of the primary alignment by lowering it.
 Sentieon introduced a fix to the issue, resulting in slight differences in MAPQ between the two software (approximately 0.008% of reads are affected).*